ultimate271/notes/tolkien/ainulindale.md

 all times like to the shapes of the kings and queens of the Children of Ilúvatar; for at times they may clothe themselves in their own thought, made visible in forms of majesty and dread.

+## The first battle between Valar and Melkor

 ### Melkor returns in visible form with great fire and power
 And the Valar drew unto them many companions, some less, some well nigh as